kushpatelj86/CPSC-455-Project/README.md

 # Kush In Tech Chat

 Kush In Tech Chat is a chatting system built with Node.js and WebSockets.
-It supports user authentication authentication with strong password requirements, message encryption, rate limiting, and limited logging attempts.
+It supports user authentication with strong password requirements, message encryption, rate limiting, and limited logging attempts.
 It uses a secure WebSocket connection (wss://) over HTTPS.
 This chat applications gives users option to send it to everyone or individuals

 Link to chat https://kush-in-tech-chat.onrender.com/